septo198/instagramNonfollowers/README.md

 ## Requirements

-Inside your venv, install the requirements ( pip install instagrapi pip install pillow
-) or just use the requirements.txt file
+Inside your venv, install the requirements specified in the requirements.txt file

-Create a data.json file with the following content:

-> {
->     "username": "your_username",
->    "password": "your_password"
-> }

 ## How to use

-Just launch main.py!
+Launch app.py

-> python main.py
+> python app.py

+Open http://127.0.0.1:5000/ on your local browser, insert your username and password and wait a couple minutes for the API to fetch your datas.
+By clicking on one of the cards that are gonna be generated, you will be redirected to the instragram profile you chose.

 ##

-Thanks to subzeroid for the instagrapi https://github.com/subzeroid/instagrapi/tree/master/instagrapi This is just a basic back-edn script that retrieves who is not following you back on instagram
+Thanks to subzeroid for the instagrapi https://github.com/subzeroid/instagrapi/tree/master/instagrapi

+Enjoy!